BusayoDisu/BusayoDisu1/README.md

 - 🔭 I’m currently working on the Edmonton City Food Drive Optimization Project
 - 🌱 I’m currently learning Machine Learning and Data Analytics

-- 📫 How to reach me: www.linkedin.com/in/olubusayodisu
+- 📫 How to reach me: www.linkedin.com/in/olubusayodis

-- 😄 Pronouns: ...
-She/her

 - ⚡ Fun fact: ...I am also a Pharmacist
 -
 <!--